Soft and hard, internal and external Qi Gong

 - Hard Qi Gong (for a martial purpose) – It is made for martial arts, it enhances body conditioning (strengthening, fighting capabilities, etc.)

-As for the exercises they can instead be divided in:
+About the exercises they can instead be divided in:

 - Internal – Quiet, motionless meditation trough internal concentration and regulation of breathing